A lease agreement in Minnesota is a contract prepared to define the terms and conditions of the agreement between a landlord and a tenant.

 Lead-based paint

 The lead-based paint disclosure applies to all rental units built before 1978.
-Landlords will need to fill out and attach a lead-based paint disclosure form to their lease agreement to inform their tenants and highlight the risks posed by these paints.
+Landlords will need to fill out and attach a lead-based paint disclosure form to inform their tenants and highlight the risks posed by these paints.
 They are also required to provide Environmental Protection Agency (EPA) approved pamphlets containing information about lead-based paints’ hazardous nature.

 Marijuana use

-It is important to specify if your rental unit allows marijuana use or not in your lease agreement in Minnesota.
+It is important to specify if your rental unit allows marijuana use or not.
 As a Minnesota landlord, you can restrict marijuana use completely, control where the marijuana users smoke, or even limit marijuana use to non-smoking techniques.
 This way, all tenants can co-exist peacefully with each other.

 Move-in checklist

-For the move-in checklist, you can either include this disclosure in your lease agreement or prepare a separate document that must be signed in Minnesota.
+For the move-in checklist, you can either include this disclosure in your lease agreement or prepare a separate document that must be signed.
 This involves providing a list of property damages before the tenant moves in.
 This ensures that the tenant will be held liable for any other damages they might cause to the property.

 Bed bug disclosure